asaikali/spring-observability/docker/postgres/README.md

 1. Detect the conflict and display a concise error message
 2. Show which containers are using the conflicting ports
 3. Provide a simple command to fix the issue (`pg fix`)
-4. Offer a direct Docker Compose command as an alternative
+4. Offer direct commands to shut down the conflicting containers:
+   - Using Docker Compose if a compose file is found for the conflicting container
+   - Using `docker stop` if no compose file is found

 Example output when a port conflict is detected: